 In 2 years, I see the blog gaining a lot of traction from Twitter and Pinterest marketing.
-I also see myself inspiring and motivating people through my work, resulting in consistent Etsy and Gumroad sales.
+I also see myself inspiring and motivating people through my work, resulting in consistent Etsy and shop sales.
 Finally, I see myself blogging full-time in the next two years.

 Do You love Blogging So Far?